-Prank phone call case of Austin Goss, former @dakotanews_now reporter, may be brought to conclusion today in court with apology, plea bargain
+Prank phone call case of Austin Goss, former @dakotanews_now reporter, may be brought to conclusion today in court with apology, plea bargain (Updated)

 Ultimately the shock to his employment record is far worse than any couple hundred dollar fine that would be levied.
 But I think we’d all agree that a message has been sent that people don’t care for spoofed phone calls.

-4 thoughts on “Prank phone call case of Austin Goss, former @dakotanews_now reporter, may be brought to conclusion today in court with apology, plea bargain”
+12 thoughts on “Prank phone call case of Austin Goss, former @dakotanews_now reporter, may be brought to conclusion today in court with apology, plea bargain (Updated)”

 I think the damage to his professional reputation is far more significant.
 It’s going to be a few years before he finds employment in the news media again.